 Pascal's U-tube challenge - This interactive push test introduces the hydraulic jack principle and links to the theory behind the U-tube system.
 Two connected cylinders of different diameters are linked to a pair of plungers.
 Pushing the plungers shows how the system reacts in terms of force, pressure, and displacement.

 "It allows us to plant a seed with the younger learners.
 For the sixth formers and apprentices, it’s an opportunity to develop that knowledge and explore the practical applications.
-It allows them to investigate, research circuits and model them; we wouldn’t have had that before, we would have done it from a text book.
+It allows them to investigate, research circuits, and model them; we wouldn’t have had that before, we would have done it from a textbook.
 It gives you something, but not that tactile nature...Through our work, we have links with many employers.
-NASA, Bentley, JLR, Toyota, Rolls-Royce, Michelin, Bombardier and of course JCB all have learners that have been through our systems, as well as many smaller employers.
-That was why we were set up and it has been very enjoyable along the way.
+NASA, Bentley, JLR, Toyota, Rolls-Royce, Michelin, Bombardier, and of course JCB all have learners that have been through our systems, as well as many smaller employers.
+That was why we were set up, and it has been gratifying along the way.
 We also have an association of ex-learners who come and talk about their experiences now, which is very powerful."

 — Jim Bailey, vice principal